sijnstra/agon-projects/bootlogo/README.md

 # usage
 Copy `bootlogo.bin` into your `/mos` then add `bootlogo` to the end of your `autoexec.txt`, and the software will display the current screen capabilities next to the Agon logo.

+Specify a single parameter of '8' to replace the Agon Light logo with the Console8 logo.

-You can specify *any* parameter to suppress the colour bars. e.g. `bootlogo -` will show the logo except for the colour bars.
+You can specify *any* other parameter to suppress the colour bars. e.g. `bootlogo -` will show the logo except for the colour bars.

 The software also takes advantage of user-defined fonts to display the logo, and now resets the font at the end.